skrevature/Expense-Reimbursement/README.md

 This is a basic Java project that manages employees and address of the employees.

 # Technologies Used
-Spring Tool Suite
+Spring Tool Suite.
-Java
+Java.
-Tomcat
+Tomcat.